ruokun-niu/drasi-kusto-source/README.md

 You can also deploy and debug the Kusto Continuous Query using the Drasi VSCode extension.

 ## Sample
-A sample Kusto Source and Continuous Query is provided in the `samples` folder.
+A sample Kusto Source and Continuous Query is provided in the `sample-files` folder.